 - oozing pus

-Preventing flare-ups involves avoiding known triggers such as allergens or temperature changes.
-Other strategies for preventing dyshidrotic eczema and its painful symptoms include:
+Preventing flares involves avoiding known triggers such as allergens or temperature changes.
+Other strategies for preventing dyshidrotic eczema and its symptoms include:

 It can be challenging to live with dyshidrotic eczema because it affects the hands and feet.

 Some people with the condition may not be able to work during flare-ups.
 They may also have trouble walking if they develop painful blisters on their feet.

 However, it is possible to manage this type of eczema.
 People with dyshidrotic eczema should talk with a doctor to find an appropriate treatment option.

 Dyshidrotic eczema can cause small fluid-filled bumps or blisters to appear on the feet or hands.

 Various factors can trigger a flare-up of dyshidrotic eczema.
 These may include dietary and environmental allergens, stress, weather conditions, and sweat.

 A doctor can help people with dyshidrotic eczema find an appropriate treatment option.